placeAtlas/atlas-2022/CONTRIBUTING.md

 This project is open source, and contributions are welcome.
 In fact, the Atlas relies on user contributions.

 You may contribute to the project by submitting a Pull Request on the GitHub repo or sending your submissions through [Reddit](https://www.reddit.com/r/placeAtlas2).
-Other than than, you cau use [Discord](https://discord.gg/pJkm23b2nA) or [Reddit](https://www.reddit.com/r/placeAtlas2) for help.
+Other than that, you can get help from [Discord](https://discord.gg/pJkm23b2nA) or [Reddit](https://www.reddit.com/r/placeAtlas2).

 ## New Atlas entries